-I will describe two of the projects I have done last year to illustrate what my interests are and how I work.
-They should provide a wider context for understanding where this proposal comes from and why it is valuable for me to delve deeper in this field of research.
+I will describe two of my previous projects to illustrate what my interests and working methods are.
+These descriptions should offer a wider context to understand where this proposal comes from and why it is valuable for me to continue this type of research.